 Make sure accurate information makes it into the police report.
 Ask for a copy of the police report and get any incorrect information changed.
 Even if you're not sure whether you want to pursue a legal claim, you may find out later on you are more seriously injured than you initially thought and having the facts in place may help you if you decide to pursue legal action.

 Even if it's just a minor collision or "fender bender" type truck accident, always report the accident to the police.
 Never let someone convince you to avoid the hassle of calling the police.
 If you decide to seek a claim with your insurance company later on or if you decide to pursue a legal claim, not reporting the accident can hurt your case.

-If you need a personal injury attorney in Nevada, contact Dallas Horton & Associates.
-The attorneys who are part of our law firm have more than 70 years of combined experience, and we have been helping Nevada area plaintiffs since 1998.
+If you need a personal injury attorney in Las Vegas, contact Dallas Horton & Associates.
+The attorneys who are part of our law firm have more than 70 years of combined experience, and we have been helping injured victims since 1998.
 Contact us today to find out more about the services available to you.
 You can Contact Us Here.